egtann/meteor-pagination/README.md

 ## Styles

-There are two styles built in, which you can set using Pagination.style() like so.
+There are two styles built in, which you can set using Pagination.style() like so:

+    Pagination.style('bootstrap');

   1. 'one-of-x' (default)